raptor7197/signed-with-quantum/README.md

 ## Global Setup

 To set up and run this project, you will need to follow the setup instructions for each sub-project individually.
-Further descriptions have been provided in the respective Readme.md Files
+Further descriptions have been provided in the respective README.md files.

 ### 1. Backend Setup

 Navigate to the `backend` directory and follow the instructions in its [README.md](./backend/README.md).